Cala (footballer, born 1989): Cardiff City

 On 7 February 2014, Cala signed for Premier League club Cardiff City on a 2 1/2-year deal, after terminating his link with Sevilla.
 He made his debut for his new team eight days later, playing the full 90 minutes in a 2–1 home loss against Wigan Athletic in the round of 16 of the FA Cup.
 His maiden appearance in the league took place on the 22nd, but in another defeat at the Cardiff City Stadium, now at the hands of Hull City (0–4).

 Cala scored his first goal for the Bluebirds on 15 March 2014, but in a 2–1 loss at Everton.
 His second came in an away victory over Southampton on 12 April, as he hit from long range for the game's only goal.
-Fifteen days later he was sent off for the first time in his Cardiff career, during a 0–4 away defeat to Sunderland.
+Fifteen days later he was sent off for the first time in his Cardiff career, during a 4–0 away defeat to Sunderland.

 Cala was released from his contract with immediate effect on 3 December 2014, having only made one appearance in the Championship that season.
 He had previously complained via Twitter for being sent to train with the club's academy.

 Granada and Getafe

-After being strongly linked to Getafe CF, Cala signed a six-month contract with fellow league team Granada CF on 28 January 2015.
+After being strongly linked to Getafe CF, Cala signed a six-month contract with Granada CF on 28 January 2015.
 On 28 May he was deemed surplus to requirements by new manager José Ramón Sandoval, and subsequently left the club.

 Cala agreed to a three-year deal with Getafe on 25 June 2015, also in the top flight.
 The following 4 January, he scored his first Spanish League goal in over two years, equalising in a 2–1 away win against Sporting de Gijón.

 On 6 August 2016, Cala signed a season-long loan deal with FC Anzhi Makhachkala with an option of making the move permanent at the end of it.
 Seven days later he announced his return through Instagram, alleging personal problems; according to the Russian club's press release, he returned to Spain to care for his younger brother who was having health issues.